 - STEP Cost Share: $250,000

 - Project Summary: The Foundations for Engineering Education in Distributed Energy Resources (FEEDER) Consortium consists of seven universities in the Southeast United States, eight utility companies, five supporting industry partners, two national labs, and a research center.
-This consortium is upgrading the existing power systems engineering workforce by improving power systems engineering programs at participating universities and developing a pipeline of new power systems engineers and engineering faculty.
-Through the efforts of this Consortium, a new group of engineers will enter the workforce capable of re-engineering the existing electrical grid infrastructure to include a highly sophisticated communications platform.
+This consortium upgraded the existing power systems engineering workforce by improving power systems engineering programs at participating universities and developing a pipeline of new power systems engineers and engineering faculty.
+Through the efforts of this Consortium, a new group of engineers entered the workforce capable of re-engineering the existing electrical grid infrastructure to include a highly sophisticated communications platform.
 The University of Central Florida, which administers FEEDER, received funding under the Solar Training and Education for Professionals (STEP) funding program to expand FEEDER’s research, curriculum development, and education and training activities to five additional university partners in California, Hawaii, Pennsylvania, and Texas.
 FEEDER supports an extensive GEARED student chapter system on its university partner campuses and engages students in primary research, as well as industry placements for rotations and fellowships.
 FEEDER supports widespread adoption of distributed renewable energy resources and deployment of smart grid technologies.

 Missouri University of Science and Technology